btcpayserver/blog/blog/_posts/btcpay-server-1-4-0.md

 ### Two-step Lightning authentication ⚡

 For quite a while, we've supported two-step authentication with hardware devices.
-Now, thanks to LNURL-Auth integration protocol you can authenticate with your Lightning wallet supporting LNURL-Auth.
-To begin using the feature, simply select LNURL-Auth and scan the QR code presented with a supporting wallet.
+Thanks to the LNURL-Auth integration protocol, you can authenticate with your Lightning wallet supporting LNURL-Auth.
+Select LNURL-Auth and scan the QR code presented with a supporting wallet to begin using the feature.
 Next time you log in, you'll be presented with a QR to scan in order to authenticate.

 ### Login via code 📱